 Get a Taste of Holland in Texas at Texas Tulips

 Related Post: Texas Tulips | A Piece of Holland in Texas

 So you’ve seen the Bluebonnets and got lovely pictures clicked surrounded by those beauties.
 But if like me, you’re obsessed with flowers and can’t get enough of them, you might want to spend an afternoon tip-toeing through a beautiful tulip field.
 Tulips in Texas?
 Yes, you read that right!
 Texas has it’s very own tulips and like everything else in Texas, they are big and beautiful.
 You can head to Texas Tulips, a pick-your-own tulip farm in Pilot Point, TX and enjoy the various varieties of these colorful flowers from Holland.
 For $2.5 per stem, you can pick your own.

 Go Get Some Rodeo Action

 When in Texas, you have to watch a Rodeo at least once.
 Rodeo shows in Texas happen all year long, but the major ones happen during the Spring season.
-The Houston Livestock Show and Rodeo, the Star of Texas Livestock Show and Rodeo (in Austin) both take place in the Spring, and in fact are going on right now.
+The Houston Livestock Show and Rodeo, the Star of Texas Livestock Show and Rodeo (in Austin) both take place in the Spring.
 Rodeo is a quintessential Texas tradition and spring is the perfect time to go see one.